 How to make roasted beetroot hummus dip

-- 450g beetroot, peeled and diced into equal pieces or substitute pre-cooked beetroot
+- 450 g beetroot peeled and diced into equal pieces or substitute pre-cooked beetroot

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- Small handful fresh thyme
+- Small handful fresh thyme leaves picked and chopped

 - 2 cloves garlic

-- 1 tbsp tahini
+- 1 tablespoon tahini

-- 1 tbsp pomegranate molasses (optional)
+- 1 tablespoon pomegranate molasses optional

-- 2 tbsp olive oil
+- 2 tablespoons olive oil

-- 6 tbsp water
+- 6 tablespoon water

 - Pre-heat the oven to 180°C (fan)/200°C/gas mark 6.

-- Place the beetroot in a roasting tin and drizzle with 1 tbsp olive oil.
+- Place the beetroot in a roasting tin and drizzle with 1 tablespoon olive oil.
 Pick the thyme leaves off the stalks and add to the beetroot.
 Mix and roast for 40 minutes or until soft.
 The cooking time will vary depending on the size you've chopped it.
 Stir every so often.